GoogleCloudPlatform/opentelemetry-operator-sample/recipes/beyla/README.md

 ## Prerequisites

+[!WARNING]
+Beyla only works with GKE standard clusters, because GKE Auto restricts the use of privileged pods.

 * Cloud Trace and Cloud Monitoring APIs enabled in your GCP project
 * The `roles/cloudtrace.agent` and `roles/monitoring.metricWriter`
   [IAM permissions](https://cloud.google.com/trace/docs/iam#roles)